-The Bowlina Green-Warren County Metropolitan Planning Organization (MPO) was officially established in 2003.
-THE FEDERAL HIGHWAY ACT OF 1962 requires the formation of a MPO for any urbanized area with a population greater than 50,000.
-MPOs were created in order to ensure that future existing and for expenditures transportation projects and programs are based on a continuing, comprehensive, cooperative and (3-C) planning process.
-Federal funding for transportation projects and programs are channeled through this planning process.
+The Bowling Green-Warren County Metropolitan Planning Organization (MPO) was officially established in 2003.
+THE FEDERAL HIGHWAY ACT OF 1962 requires the formation of a MPO for any urbanized area with population greater than 50,000.
+MPOs were created in order to ensure that existing and future expenditures for transportation projects and programs are based on a continuing, comprehensive, cooperative and (3-C)planning process.
+Federal funding for transportation projects and programs are through channeled this planning process.
 The MPO serves as a platform for coordination and communication between the public and local, state, and federal agencies in regard to planning issues and transportation topics, plans, programs, and projects.
 The MPO develops both longand short-range multimodal transportation plans, selects and approves projects for federal funding based upon regional priorities, and develops methods to improve problematic and unsafe corridors.